Sports Foundation

 Armchair Club Sports Foundation

-The club backs individuals and groups – particularly young people – and has paid out over £250,000 since 1982, mainly raised at four events each year – a Question Of Sport evening in March, a golf day in July, a sporting dinner in October and Mansfield’s annual Sports Recognition Awards event in December.
+The club backs individuals and groups – particularly young people – and has paid out over £300,000 since 1982, mainly raised at five events each year – a Question Of Sport evening in March, a golf day in July, the annual Swimathon, a sporting dinner in October and Mansfield’s annual Sports Recognition Awards event in December.

 Among its hundreds of beneficiaries have been double Olympic Games gold medal swimmer Rebecca Adlington, top international golfer Oliver Wilson, county cricketer Paul Franks, Olympic badminton star Chris Adcock, Commonwealth Games runner Stephen Lisgo, world sidecar champions Ben and Tom Birchall and Paralympic swimmers Charlotte Henshaw and Sam and Ollie Hynd, who were all supported long before they became famous for their achievements.
 The club has also backed many sporting clubs and organisations.